oalonso/oalonso.github.io/README.md

 # TempWeb

-Ongoing Temporal Web Analytics Workshop at WWW.
 TempWeb provides a forum for researchers and practitioners from diverse fields — including information retrieval, web mining, big data, and even social sciences, marketing, and economics — to share work on temporal analytics of the web. <a href="https://temporalweb.net/">Website</a>.

 # Publications